JungeAlexander/blogdown_website/content/blog/2022-02-20-pyenv-virtualenv-poetry-jupyter.md

 The most important ideas are:

 1. I have a virtual environment called 'base' running JupyterLab and all extensions.
-The 'base' environment is created using `pyenv virtualenv` once and activated whenever I open a terminal (in my `.zshrc`).
+The 'base' environment is created using `pyenv virtualenv` once and activated whenever I open a terminal (by editing my `.zshrc`).
 2. Each project lives in in its own virtual environment manged by `pyenv virtualenv`.
 3. Each project is a `poetry` project and `poetry` is used to install dependencies.
 4. `ipykernel` is used to register each project's virtual environment as a kernel in the Jupyter instance living in the 'base' environment.